 The right to get rid of bad teachers

 Removing an awful teacher depends on your state’s laws and district policies, and requires support, or at least compliance, from the principal, PTO/PTA, district superintendent, and the local teachers union.
 It is fair to say that trying to sack a teacher who you — or even a whole group of parents — deem unfit can be extremely difficult in the public school system, especially given the strong protections in place for tenured teachers by local teachers unions.
 How strong is the teachers union in your state?
 Investigate here.
 However, firing an unfit teacher is possible.
 The nonprofit Students Matter, has fought cases in California and Connecticut for the right to remove ineffective teachers, and additional battles have been fought against teacher-tenure laws in New York and Minnesota.
-The easiest state to get a teacher fired in is Idaho, where contracts are for only one year.
-In Rhode Island, teachers who receive an “ineffective” rating for two years are dismissed.
+In most states teachers must serve three years with good ratings to achieve tenure, but the range is from 2 to 5 years.

 Rights for student athletes to participate